2 minute read

 1. Do your research

-2. Take the audience into account
+2. Consider the audience

-Make sure you are familiar with the outlet’s audience and their style of writing.
-National outlets that cater to a wider, more general audience require information from research to be made more accessible and not include overly complicated scientific jargon.
-However, some science-focused outlets will cater for an audience with a greater scientific knowledge and interest and may therefore require their articles to include very scientific language and terminology.
+However, other science-focused outlets will cater for an audience with a greater scientific knowledge and interest and therefore expect articles to include more scientific language and terminology.
 They don’t want their audience to feel patronised by what they are reading.
+For example, New Scientist are primarily interested in cutting-edge research and detail the research in longer, more detailed pieces.

 3. Be interesting, quick, and relevant